 Before I joined Deloitte, I worked as a project manager for online agencies.
 We built websites, online ticketing systems, and applications for all kinds of clients.
 Today, I still use the project management skills I developed during that time.
 Especially the Scrum and agile elements.
 Also the developer and designer language that I learned to speak and understand, still comes in handy.
 Pretty important when you want to turn your online project into a success.

-But, it all started in the theater world, where I started as a marketing and communications officer after studying Communication and Information Science at the Rijksuniversiteit Groningen.
+But, it all began in the theater world, where I started as a marketing and communications officer after studying Communication and Information Science at the Rijksuniversiteit Groningen.
 Communications is a beautiful profession.
 I feel it’s extremely important to understand what concerns your target group and speak to them in a such a way that they feel heard and understood.
-This is true for any organization.
-Whether you are developing a value proposition, innovating services and products, or optimizing marketing and sales efforts.